karambarakat/cms_for_rust/README.md

         )
     }
 );
 ```

 # Workspace Structure
 there are two core crates in this workspace:
 1.`queries_for_sqlx` low-level query builder, extention for sqlx
-2.`cms_for_rust` high level CMS/ORM crate, depends on the former.
+2.`cms_for_rust` high level CMS/ORM crate, built on top of the former.

-the idea behind this seperation is that I realize by working with SeaORM that convenient API and performent API lives in opposite ends of a spectrum. here is key aspect:
+the idea behind this seperation is that I realize by working with SeaORM that convenient API, and performent API are inherently irreconsible. here is key aspect:
     - performence: `queries_for_sqlx` maximizes performant and it is exteremely optimizeable and completly generic.
-    - convience: `cms_for_rust` maximizes convenience when performance might be impacted or I have some opinionated API, if I figured out the perfect API of something I will move it down to `queries_for_sqlx`.
+    - convience: on the other hand `cms_for_rust` maximizes convenience at the expense of performance or I have some opinionated API.
+If I figured out the perfect API of something I will move it down to `queries_for_sqlx`.
-    - unopinionated: every thing inside `queries_for_sqlx` is closely mimic the underlying database
+    - unopinionated: every thing inside `queries_for_sqlx` closely mimics the underlying database, where if there is anything opinionated it will be in `cms_for_rust`.
-    - strict semver policy: there will be no breaking changes in `queries_for_sqlx` beyond v0.1.0, as long as sqlx don't have their v1 this will stay in v0,.
+    - strict semver policy: there will be no breaking changes in `queries_for_sqlx` beyond v0.1.0, as long as sqlx doesn't have its v1 this will not release v1.

 # Plugin System
 I'm working on a "Modular" plugin system inspired by Nvim plugins. the idea revolves arout the crate `inventory` the idea, each plugin is jsut an entry in Cargo.toml, and they export inventory items that define exaclty how they wish to be configured.